Takeoff: Migos rapper shot dead in Houston, reports say

 The band, who split earlier this year, scored several international hits including Bad and Boujee, Versace and Walk It Talk It.

-The shooting took place at about 02:30 local time (07:30 GMT) on a balcony outside the 810 Billiards and Bowling Alley in Houston.
+The shooting took place at about 02:30 local time (07:30 GMT) on a balcony outside the 810 Billiards and Bowling Alley.

-Police said 40 to 50 guests had been at a private party at the venue, when someone started shooting.
+Police said 40 to 50 guests had been at a private party when someone opened fire.
 Security guards in the area heard the shots but did not see who opened fire.

-When they arrived, officers said they located a large crowd and a man with a gunshot wound to the head or neck.
+When they arrived, officers said they found a large crowd and a man in his twenties with a gunshot wound to the head or neck.
 He was pronounced dead at the scene.

-Police say they are studying CCTV footage of the incident and are appealing to the public for information.
+Takeoff was identified as the victim by media outlets including TMZ, Variety and the Hollywood Reporter.
+However, police told the BBC they would not officially confirm an identity until the victim's family had been notified.

 Takeoff had earlier posted photos of himself at the bowling alley to Instagram.
 Pictures of the crime scene shared on social media appeared to show a man wearing similar clothes lying on the ground.